ks91/pub/java/org/media_art_online/simplehttpd/README.md

 The document root is where the jar file is placed.
 While at work, the server shows the log of HTTP communication.

+What's new in version 1.1.0:
+- Shows a pop-up menu over the log window (answered a student's request)
+- Directory listing.
+- Optional XML syntax checking for HTML files.
+- Shows a mouse-over text for URL-encoded strings on the log window.

 What's new in version 1.0.1:
 - Supports well-known ports (user needs to be authorized).
 - "Permission denied" and "Address already in use" errors are detected upon socket binding.